-Head and thorax almost as long as the body.
+Head and thorax almost as long as the abdomen.
 Antennae about half as long as middle legs.
 Pale green to brownish grey, often inconspicuous on vegetation.
 Males usually brown, females green or brown.
 Wings do not extend to tip of abdomen in females which makes them flightless, or nearly so.
 On males, the wings may or may not extend beyond the tip of the abdomen.
 Abdomen of female strongly widened in middle.
 Tegmina

 (outer wings) are broad, reaching apical third of the abdomen, with a stigmatic (dark) black patch.

 The facial shield (plate below antennal insertion and between the eyes) is relatively long and narrow in Stagmomantis (1, 2 and 3), more squarish in Tenodera sinensis (4,and5)

 Recently found in New York and Connecticut as well, perhaps extending its range.